Automattic/themes/partygurl/readme.txt

 == Description ==

-Brat embodies a bold and rebellious aesthetic, inspired by edgy, chaotic fun and the unapologetic “brat” energy popularized by cultural trends.
+Partygurl embodies a bold and rebellious aesthetic, inspired by edgy, chaotic fun and the unapologetic “brat” energy popularized by cultural trends.

 == Changelog ==